abclili123/agentforce-voice-lwc/README.md

   - OpenAI API Key
   - Your Salesforce Org URL (e.g., `storm-41153b85fca0d8.my.salesforce.com`)
   - Client ID and Client Secret for OAuth
-  - AgentForce Agent ID (found in Agent Builder URL when editing agent)
+  - AgentForce Agent ID (found in Agent Builder URL when editing agent) : Note - this must be a new Agentforce Service Agent to work (no internal only facing agent for now as those ASA are able to be exposed through the API and the other one won't be able to be reached)
   - Org ID

 ## Setup Instructions